Teeth - Dental Implants

-Dr. Julian Leiner has written the factsheet below to explain what dental implant are, and to answer some of the most frequently asked questions
+Dr. Julian Leiner has written the factsheet below to explain what dental implants are, and to answer some of the most frequently asked questions.

 What is a dental implant?

 An implant is a titanium post that is surgically placed into the jaw bone, essentially providing an artificial root of a tooth.
 The bone heals around the implant, and you can then place a crown, bridge or even connect dentures (false teeth) to it.
 Sometimes, treatments are limited due to the amount of bone available, and we need to use artificial bone material or even bone grafts.